+Option 1

 2 to encourage administrations, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced public protection and disaster relief solutions, to consider the following identified frequency bands/ranges or parts thereof when undertaking their national planning:

-– in Region 1: 380-470 MHz as the frequency range within which the band 380-385/ 390-395 MHz is a preferred core harmonized band for permanent public protection activities within certain countries of Region 1 which have given their agreement – in Region 2: 746-806 MHz, 806-869 MHz, 4 940-4 990 MHz;
+– in Region 1: 380-470 MHz as the frequency range within which the band 380-385/ 390-395 MHz is a preferred core harmonized band for permanent public protection activities within certain countries of Region 1 which have given their agreement

+The frequency range 694-790 MHz is a preferred harmonized range for broadband public protection and disaster relief solutions in some countries in Region 1.

+– in Region 2: 746-806 MHz, 806-869 MHz, 4 940-4 990 MHz;

 in Region 3: 406.1-430 MHz, 440-470 MHz, 806-824/851-869 MHz, 4 940-4 990 MHz and 5 850-5 925 MHz;

+Note: Some administrations are of the view that administration-specific frequency bands/ranges for public protection and disaster relief (PPDR) solutions should not be included in the “resolves 2” of Resolution 646 (Rev.WRC-12) since the frequency bands/ranges in Resolution 646 (Rev.WRC-12) were identified for the purpose of achieving “regionally harmonized” frequency bands/ranges for PPDR.
+Instead, these should be moved to “recognizing g)” footnote 3.

+Option 2

 2 to encourage administrations, for the purposes of achieving regionally harmonized frequency bands/ranges for advanced public protection and disaster relief solutions, to consider the following identified frequency bands/ranges or parts thereof when undertaking their national planning:

-– in Region 1:380-470 MHz as the frequency range within which the band 380-385/ 390-395 MHz is a preferred core harmonized band for permanent public protection activities within certain countries of Region 1 which have given their agreement;
+– 2.1 in Region 1:

+i) 380-470 MHz as the frequency range within which the band 380-385/ 390-395 MHz is a preferred core harmonized band for permanent public protection activities within certain countries of Region 1 which have given their agreement;

+ii) the band 698-713 MHz/753-768 MHz within the frequency range 694-790 MHz and the band 791-801 / 832-842 MHz within the frequency range 790-862 MHz are the preferred bands for broadband PPDR within certain countries of Region 1 which have given their agreement;

-– in Region 25:
+– 2.2 in Region 25:

-746-806 MHz, 806-869 MHz, 4 940-4 990 MHz;
+i) 746-806 MHz, 806-869 MHz, 4 940-4 990 MHz;

-– in Region 36:
+– 2.3 in Region 36:

-406.1-430 MHz, 440-470 MHz, 806-824/851-869 MHz, 4 940-4 990 MHz and 5 850-5 925 MHz;
+i) 406.1-430 MHz, 440-470 MHz, 806-824/851-869 MHz, 4 940-4 990 MHz and 5 850-5 925 MHz;

 3 that the identification of the above frequency bands/ranges for public protection and disaster relief does not preclude the use of these bands/frequencies by any application within the services to which these bands/frequencies are allocated and does not preclude the use of nor establish priority over any other frequencies for public protection and disaster relief in accordance with the Radio Regulations;

 4 to encourage administrations, in emergency and disaster relief situations, to satisfy temporary needs for frequencies in addition to what may be normally provided for in agreements with the concerned administrations;

-5 that administrations encourage public protection and disaster relief agencies and organizations to utilize both existing and new technologies and solutions (satellite and terrestrial), to the extent practicable, to satisfy interoperability requirements and to further the goals of public protection and disaster relief;
+5 that administrations encourage public protection and disaster relief agencies and organizations to utilize both existing and new technologies, systems and solutions (satellite and terrestrial), to the extent practicable, to satisfy interoperability requirements and to further the goals of public protection and disaster relief;

-6 that administrations may encourage agencies and organizations to use advanced wireless solutionstaking into account considering h) and i) for providing complementary support to public protection and disaster relief;
+6 that administrations encourage agencies and organizations to use broadband PPDR radiocommunications systems/applications taking into account considering h) and j) for providing complementary support to public protection and disaster relief;

 7 to encourage administrations to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster relief situations through mutual cooperation and consultation without hindering national legislation;